Crib Dice -- an Original Dice Game

 amount to nothing.

-Play: Roll to see who goes first.
-Players take turns clockwise after the
+Play: Roll two dice.
+Highest total goes first.
+Others take turns clockwise after the leader.

 point value or